nzrunner/home-assistant/docs/_posts/2023-03-18-welcome-to-my-new-blog.md

   - welcome
   - first-post
 author: mark
+excerpt: "Recently, I decided to publish my Home Assistant configuration on GitHub.
+This led me down the GitHub rabbit hole, learning the features of GitHub and Git."
 ---

+# Welcome

 Gidday!
 My name is Mark Matheson.
 I'm a Digital Business Consultant based in Sydney, Australia.